swiftlang/swift-package-manager/README.md

 We’ve designed the system to make it easy to share packages on services like GitHub, but packages are also great for private personal development, sharing code within a team, or at any other granularity.

+Note that at this time the Package Manager has no support for iOS, watchOS, or tvOS platforms.

 ---

 ## Table of Contents